cattanimarco/Grafici-GFX/README.md

 ```
 grafici.clear();
-grafici.boundaries.fullScreen().addBorder(0.04, 0.04, 0.04, 0.04);
+grafici.boundary.fullScreen().addBorder(0.04, 0.04, 0.04, 0.04);
 ```
-By not changing the boundaries between the two plot calls, we overimpose the two plots.
+By not changing the boundary between the two plot calls, we overimpose the two plots.
 ```
-grafici.plot(linePlot, dataSpline); // using the same boundaries, plot multiple times
+grafici.plot(linePlot, dataSpline); // using the same boundary, plot multiple times
 grafici.plot(scatterPlot, dataSpline);
 ```

 ![interpolated data](https://github.com/cattanimarco/Grafici-Test/blob/master/imgs/multiplot.bmp)

-### Boundaries tranformation
+### Boundary tranformation
-Creating sub boundaries and adding empty boarders are just two of the tranformations available in Grafici GFX.
+Creating sub boundary and adding empty boarders are just two of the tranformations available in Grafici GFX.
-It is possible, for example, to mirror the boundaries both horizzontally and/or vertically in order to flip the plot accordingly.
+It is possible, for example, to mirror the boundary both horizzontally and/or vertically in order to flip the plot accordingly.

 1.Initialize
 ```